scottzach1/Project-Beans/project_requirement/project-requirement.md

 During launch, the usability of the system should be centered around reliability and safety.
 The rocket should feature the following features to ensure this:
 - The rocket should feature manual ignition to minimize the risk of premature ignition
 - Ignition system should feature at least a 10m wire from the motor of the rocket to ensure the safety of the person igniting the rocket
-- Launch critical features of the rocket are clearly marked and labeled
+- Launch critical features of the rocket are clearly marked and labeled for easy identification
 - Hardware features to help mitigate the risk of incorrect operation of product, such as incorrect battery polarity.
 - Software safety checks and pre-flight diagnostics to ensure all systems are operational
-- System can be set up and ready to launch within 10 minutes of activation
+- Launch system should take no more than 10 minutes to setup

 ##### Mid-Flight Diagnostics/Readings
 During the flight, the system should:
-- Continually record values that the onboard sensors are reading
+- Broadcast telemetry at regular intervals to the base station to enable stakeholders manning the base station to monitor the flight in real-time
-- Readings are stored onto the onboard SD card in a format that enables users to easily analyse the rockets performance and troubleshoot potential issues during flight
+- Readings are stored into the on-board SD to enable project stakeholders to analyse the performance of the rocket throughout the entire flight, after the flight.
-- Broadcast telemetry at regular intervals to the base station to enable the personnel manning the base station to monitor the flight
+- All logged data (logged to base station and the SD card) must be in a readable format

 ##### Recoverability
 The rocket should be in a stable physical form at the end of the flight.
 This can be achieved by doing the following: